 The approach with Apple Pay in iMessage is similar with an identical outlook.

-Native apps have been on a downwards trend in the past and still are.
+Native apps have been on a downward trend in the past and still are.
 With the development of progressive web apps and the technology named service worker, web apps are winning in functionality.

 Last but not least: Customers have been moved to the center of processes and structure in many businesses - in 2017 more so than in the years before.
 Communication and convenience are the winning arguments for creating strong customer relationships.
 Messengers, as 2017s most used and loved channel for communication, are a central piece for customer experience.
 Thus, the importance of messengers cannot be denied.
 Businesses are aiming to find solutions within, but are still often missing the suitable technology and expertise.